RajahLone/gifdec.ldg/README.md

 Used by:

 * P2SM to handle large GIF pictures.
+* MapEdit to load tiles from GIF (tile singleton or tiles containor).
 * MAKE_MAP to slice large GIF into tiles and map array.

 Other programs can use it, please read these sources and P2SM GFA source.